 Today, there are some who are critical of human efforts to make the world more habitable for endangered animals.
 They argue that natural selection should have the only say in deciding which species live and die—since natural selection is the reason why there are no dinosaurs anymore, as well as why humans have become the creatures they are today.
 While that is true to a certain extent, human beings have an unprecedented and as-yet unequalled effect on the planet, which can have negative consequences on the lives of other animals.
 Natural selection can take its effects, but humans should not have ultimate authority over which animals live and die.

-Why We Love National Endangered Species Day
+Why National Endangered Species Day is Important

 A. Protecting other animals keeps the planet healthy

 Every animal is a vital link in its own respective food chain.
 Removing any link from any chain has disastrous effects on other animals, on humans, and on the planet in general.
 The key to making sure that human history continues is to make sure we live on a healthy planet, and in order to do that, we must allow other animals to live and thrive along with us.